Rules and regulations

 (iv) or be used with unused vouchers as provided in R657-37-9(12)(a).

 (c) If a person is authorized to hunt in one or more CWMUs as provided in Subsection (a), written permission from the landowner association member or landowner association operator and written authorization from the division must be in the person's possession while hunting.

 (3)(a) A landowner association member or landowner association operator must provide general public CWMU permittees a minimum of:

 (i) five days to hunt with buck, bull or turkey permits; and

-(ii) two days to hunt with antlerless permits.
+(ii) three days to hunt with antlerless permits.

 (b) General public CWMU permitees shall be allowed to hunt the entire CWMU except areas that are excluded from hunting to all permittees.